Ram Mandir News Daily Update April 2023

 What is the cause of Ram Mandir Dispute ?

 Disclaimer:- Information on this is collected from many sources.
-So,we are not responsible for any kind of Problem. we are just provide new updates about this.
-If you think any data given here is appropriate then comment below in the comment section.
+So,we are not responsible. we are just provide new updates about this.
+If you think any data given here is inappropriate then comment below in the comment section.
 Thank-you

 The Ayodhya debate centres around the land known today as Ram Janmabhoomi, on which the Babri Mosque was built in 1528.
 In the Ramayana, Ayodhya is the birthplace of the god-king Rama, the son of Dasharatha, the ruler of Ayodhya, and his queen Kausalya.
 He is worshiped by many Hindus as an Avatar, or incarnation, of Vishnu.